 This communication describes a novel series of linear and crosslinked polyurethanes (PUs) and their selective depolymerization under mild conditions.
 Two unique polyols are synthesized bearing unsaturated units in a configuration designed to favor ring-closing metathesis (RCM) to five- and six-membered cycloalkenes.
 These polyols are co-polymerized with toluene diisocyanate to generate linear PUs and trifunctional hexamethylene- and diphenylmethane-based isocyanates to generate crosslinked PUs.
 The polyol design is such that the RCM reaction cleaves the backbone of the polymer chain.
 Upon exposure to dilute solutions of Grubbs’ catalyst under ambient conditions, the PUs are rapidly depolymerized to low molecular weight, soluble products bearing vinyl and cycloalkene functionalities.
 These functionalities enable further re-polymerization by traditional strategies for polymerization of double bonds.
 It is anticipated that this general approach can be expanded to develop a range of chemically recyclable condensation polymers that are readily depolymerized by orthogonal metathesis chemistry.

-We present a systematic approach for increasing the concentration of redox-active species in electrolytes for nonaqueous redox flow batteries (RFBs).
+A systematic approach is presented for increasing the concentration of redox-active species in electrolytes for nonaqueous redox flow batteries (RFBs).
 Starting with an ionic liquid consisting of a metal coordination cation (MetIL), ferrocene-containing ligands and iodide anions are substituted incrementally into the structure.
 While chemical structures can be drawn for molecules with 10 m redox-active electrons (RAE), practical limitations such as melting point and phase stability constrain the structures to 4.2 m RAE, a 2.3× improvement over the original MetIL.
 Dubbed “MetILs3,” these ionic liquids possess redox activity in the cation core, ligands, and anions.
 Throughout all compositions, infrared spectroscopy shows the ethanolamine-based ligands primarily coordinate to the Fe2+ core via hydroxyl groups.
 Calorimetry conveys a profound change in thermophysical properties, not only in melting temperature but also in suppression of a cold crystallization only observed in the original MetIL.
 Square wave voltammetry reveals redox processes characteristic of each molecular location.
 Testing a laboratory-scale RFB demonstrates Coulombic efficiencies >95% and increased voltage efficiencies due to more facile redox kinetics, effectively increasing capacity 4×.
 Application of this strategy to other chemistries, optimizing melting point and conductivity, can yield >10 m RAE, making nonaqueous RFB a viable technology for grid scale storage.

 We report a simple method to synthesize V 4+ (VO 2+ ) electrolytes as feedstock for all- vanadium redox flow batteries (RFB).
 By dissolving V 2 O 5 in aqueous HCl and H 2 SO 4 , subsequently adding glycerol as a reducing agent, we have demonstrated an inexpensive route for electrolyte synthesis to concentrations >2.5 M V 4+ (VO 2+ ).
 Electrochemical analysis and testing of laboratory scale RFB demonstrate improved thermal stability across a wider temperature range (-10-65 degC) for V 4+ (VO 2+ ) electrolytes in HCl compared to in H 2 SO 4 electrolytes.